-I am a member of the Global Land Programme, the Biodiversity Conservation Society of the Philippines, the Philippine Geographical Society, and a former science team member of the ALOS Kyoto & Carbon Initiative, an international research collaboration led by Japan Aerospace Exploration Agency.
+I am a member of the Global Land Programme, Biodiversity Conservation Society of the Philippines, Philippine Geographical Society, and a science team member of the ALOS Kyoto & Carbon Initiative, an international research collaboration led by Japan Aerospace Exploration Agency.

 MSc in Geomatics Engineering, 2017

 BSc in Geodetic Engineering, 2000